 A Horse of A Different Color

 Fast forward to last week and my first experience with Functional Medicine.
-The doctor herself welcomed me; there was no nurse or office assistant present.
-She wore no intimidating white coat, and ushered me into her cozy office where we sat down together.
+Because of Covid, appointments are now over Zoom, which I wasn’t thrilled about; but it turned out to be much more of a safe and intimate experience than I had imagined.
+The doctor wore no white coat and she put me at ease immediately.
 She explained that our conversation would help her create a timeline of my life, from early childhood to the present.

-The questions were geared to develop a whole picture of my mind, body and spirit.
-She fully listened to my answers, and then had me share my three main health goals:
+Her questions were geared to develop a whole picture of my mind, body and spirit.
+She listened fully to my answers, asked even more questions, and then had me share my three main health goals:

 1. Proactive prevention of autoimmune disease